OrigamiKing3612/OrigamiKing3612.github.io/README.md

 # OrigamiKing3612's mods

 Oem(OrigamiKings Enhancement Mod)
 This a mod made to enhance the game and my server.

-This mod adds a lot of things like:/n Concrete stairs, slabs and walls/n
+This mod adds a lot of things like:

+Concrete stairs, slabs and walls

-Glass stairs, slabs and walls/n
+Glass stairs, slabs and walls

-Copper and gold additions/n
+Copper and gold additions

-Variants of barrels, bookshelves, ladders, and coming soon chests./n You can download it here /n https://github.com/OrigamiKing1236/OrigamiKings-Enhancement-Mod
+Variants of barrels, bookshelves, ladders, and coming soon chests.

+You can download it here
+https://github.com/OrigamiKing1236/OrigamiKings-Enhancement-Mod